khakers/modmail-viewer/README.md

 #### Docker Compose

 For long term ease of use, it's highly recommended that you use docker compose.
-An example docker compose for running only modmail-logviewer.
+An example docker compose for running only _modmail-logviewer_.
 > **Note**
 > See [docker-compose.yml](docker-compose.yml) for a compose file that can run modmail, modmail-viewer, and mongodb.